Part 2: Objects and Properties

 8. Left-click in the center of the building.

 9. This is an easy way to add or move a place object.
-However, that's not where we want this object to go this time.
+However, that's not where you want this object to go this time.

 10. Click Object Edit Cancel () because that is not where you want to object to go.